-MBBS Admission through Management Quota: MBBS (Bachelor of Medicine and Bachelor of Surgery) is one of the most preferred courses for students who want to become doctors.
-However, with limited seats in government colleges, many students turn to private medical colleges.
+MBBS Admission through Management Quota: MBBS (Bachelor of Medicine and Bachelor of Surgery) is among the most sought-after courses for students aspiring to become doctors.
+However, due to the limited number of seats available in government medical colleges, many students opt for private medical colleges.

 A common question is: Can you get MBBS admission without going through counselling?